- Preparation for Interview

 Consult your schedule for additional material you may need to bring to the interview, such as transcripts or writing samples.
 Always take an extra resume to an interview.

-Request transcripts from the Registrar at least one week prior to the interview.
-Employers will accept an unofficial copy unless otherwise indicated.
-When creating a transcript, please click here to view an example of the format that you should follow.
+Request transcripts from the Registrar, if official transcripts were requested by the employer, at least one week prior to the interview.
+Employers will accept an unofficial transcript unless otherwise indicated.
+When creating an unofficial transcript, please follow the steps in the CSO Unofficial Transcript Guide.

 You must attend all interviews.
 Missed interviews penalize other students who could have been scheduled in your slot.
 If you miss an interview, you must immediately see the CSO Assistant Dean or one of the Directors.
 No matter what the reason for missing your interview, you will need to write a letter of apology to the interviewer.
-Consequences for missing an interview include forfeiture of your interview schedule or elimination of one of your interview slots.
-If it happens more than once, all further interviews will be canceled and other students will be scheduled into your interview slots.
 The only valid reason for canceling an interview is acceptance of a different job offer.
 The only valid reason for missing an interview is an emergency situation.

 After the initial interview, an employer will directly contact those applicants whom they wish to interview more extensively at the firm's office.
 On occasion, there are even third and fourth interviews.

-You must notify the CSO of all additional interviews (or callbacks), offers and acceptances.
-Please keep us informed of these by sending an email to your Career Advisor or to firstname.lastname@example.org.
+You must notify the CSO of all additional interviews (i.e., "callbacks"), offers and acceptances.
+Please keep us informed of these by sending an email to your Career Advisor or to email@example.com.

 If the on-campus interviewer gives you a date when you will be notified and you do not hear anything, it is acceptable to call to inquire about your status, but please be considerate.
 Most firms do not let our office know which applicants they will be calling for second interviews, so please do not ask us for this information.

-After a call-back interview, write a thank you note to each interviewer you spoke with.
-For advice on writing thank you notes, see the thank you note page online or pick up a copy of the handout in the Career Services Office.
+After a callback interview, write a thank you note to each interviewer you spoke with.
+For advice on writing thank you notes, see the thank you note page online or look for our interviewing guide in the Symplicity document library.
 Thank you notes should be sent within 24 hours of your interview.
-Email is an acceptable format for thank you notes.
+Email is an acceptable format, and typically more timely and preferred, for thank you notes.

 When you accept an offer, it is expected that you have done so in good faith.
 Further job hunting should cease.
 In addition, by accepting an employer's offer, you have made a commitment to this employer for the duration of the time period you agreed to during the interviewing process.